 Once you’ve gathered all your supplies together I start by adding the pipe cleaners to your wreath ring, Each section I add 8 pipe cleaners, the more you add the more fuller your wreath will look.
 Just keep in mind if you add more you’ll need more mesh and pipe cleaners.
 Start by taking the pipe cleaner and add it to the ring.

 Once you’ve got your base together you can start cutting your mesh.
 If you’re lucky enough to have a craft mat you can use your rotary knife and cut your pieces.
-I cut mine 6 inches since I don’t have a craft mat I manually measure mine but you can wing it really.
-If you don’t have a rotary cutter just use your scissors, I happen to have a paper cutter so I use that.
+I cut mine 6 inches but since I don’t have a craft mat I manually measure.

 Bunch orange, purple and black in no particular order.
-I try to keep them in the same color order but honestly it doesn’t matter because when you secure them they will move and twist.
 Use the open end of the pipe cleaner and put the bunch in and twist it to close.
 Then take the two ends and loop it through the back of the wreath.
 This will hide the pipe cleaner and don’t worry if you see the pipe cleaner when you’re done you can fluff it if you need to.
-The more you add the more it’ll hide.

 After you’ve added your ribbon now it’s time to add your lights.
 I choose the skeletons and the bat lights, you will need 2 AA batteries for each set of lights.
-So this is where your screwdriver comes in handy.
-Once you’ve added the batteries and tested them to make sure they work string them on in place of where you want them on your wreath and add the battery pack to the back of the wreath.
-I just add it between the rings, you could glue it but I decided not to so I can replace the batteries as needed.
+String the lights on in place of where you want them on your wreath and add the battery pack to the back of the wreath.
 Glue the lights down to ensure they stay in place.